 About us

-What Works Scotland is an initiative to improve the way local areas in Scotland use evidence to make decisions about public service development and reform.
-We were set up to explore how public services could start to work towards the recommendations of the Christie Commission on the Future Delivery of Public Services and the Scottish Government’s priorities for reform. ...
+What Works Scotland was an initiative to improve the way local areas in Scotland use evidence to make decisions about public service development and reform.
+It explored how public services could start to work towards the recommendations of the Christie Commission on the Future Delivery of Public Services and the Scottish Government’s priorities for reform. ...

 Read more